Activists say arrests made in protest at Utah tar sands mine project

 "These projects do nothing but devastate the land and pollute the water and air," said TSR spokeswoman Jessica Lee, adding that Monday's action followed years of protests, lawsuits and other attempts to stop the work.

-The mine, about 180 miles (290 km) southeast of Salt Lake City, is operated by Calgary-based U.S. Oil Sands [USO.V].
+The mine, about 180 miles (290 km) southeast of Salt Lake City, is operated by Calgary-based U.S. Oil Sands.
 It is set to become Utah's first commercial fuel-producing tar sands operation when it opens next year.

 Grading and construction of a processing plant are under way and the site is posted with no-trespassing signs, said Cameron Todd, the company's chief executive.